primeroIMS/primero/docker/README.md

 pip install docker docker-compose
 ```

-## Configuration
+## How to Configure the Containers

 There are currently two configurations: production and local.
 The primary
-difference is that NGINX will try to use let's encrypt in production mode.
+difference is that NGINX will try to use LetsEncrypt in production mode although
+this can be changed.
 Each deployment configuration has an env file.
-Additionally, there is a
-'defaults' file which everything inherits from.
+Additionally, there is a 'defaults' file which always inherits from.

 The docker containers are configured through environment variables.
 Environment
 variables are defined in the .env files and are propagated into config files at
 run time.

-The NGINX container makes heavy use of this.
+Start by looking at the defaults.env file.

 ## Building - Background